PHPOffice/PHPPresentation/README.md

 ## Getting started

-The following is a basic usage example of the PHPWord library.
+The following is a basic usage example of the PHPPowerPoint library.

 ```php
 require_once 'src/PhpPowerpoint/Autoloader.php';